Search This Blog

 Portadown College team photograph

-Following his education, Seale joined the Belfast Banking Company in late1939 at Limavady branch (As reported by the Portadown Times of 10th November 1939.
+Following his education, Seale joined the Belfast Banking Company in late 1939 at Limavady branch (As reported by the Portadown Times of 10th November 1939.
 His father signed the Bankers Guarantee recording his address as Belfast Banking Company, Portadown.

 Belfast Bank - Bankers Guarantee ledger sheet